vthommeret/jobs/software-engineering-golang-product.md

 * Is in the engineering group.
-* Located in either Los Angeles, CA, or New York, NY although exceptional canidates a few time zones away will be considered.
+* Located in either Los Angeles, CA, or New York, NY although exceptional candidates a few time zones away will be considered.
 * Is an individual contributor job (not people management).

 ## Problems